NotRiemannCousin/tic-tac-toe-c/README.md

 ## Game Description

-Tic-Tac-Toe, also known as Noughts and Crosses, is a two-player game played on a 3x3 grid.
+Tic-Tac-Toe, is a two-player game played on a 3x3 grid.
 The players take turns marking spaces on the grid with their respective symbols (usually 'X' and 'O') with the goal of getting three of their symbols in a horizontal, vertical, or diagonal row.

 The game features: